 Let’s face it!
 We still inhabit a society that gets too worked with the idea of sex and relationships that are anything apart from the conventional stereotypes.
 Being a bachelor and committed in India can be like a Khatron Ke Khiladi adventure for some people.

 But we live in the 21st century, and there are legal rights and laws in place for everything.
 However, not all laws in place are super progressive.
-Here are 12 rights and laws surrounding sex and relationships in India that every Indian must know.
+Here are 12 sex laws in India that every Indian must know.

 1. You can have sex with your partner without being married to them.